smithy-lang/smithy/docs/source-2.0/additional-specs/rules-engine/specification.rst

    properties from the matching ``authSchemes`` properties.
 #.
 If the ``name`` does not match, ignore it and continue iterating.
 #.
 If the list has been fully iterated and no scheme has matched, do not
-   modify the resolved authentication scheme and do not raise an error.
+   modify the resolved authentication scheme's properties and do not raise an error.

 .. _rules-engine-standard-library-adding-authscheme-validators: